Written with contributions from Superfeet Wellness Experts and the Superfeet education team.

-The term Achilles' Heel refers to a person's greatest weakness.
-According to legend, Achilles' mother dipped him in the river Styx, which made him invulnerable except for the spot his mother held him by — his heel.
-This myth seems to have some truth to it since humans are vulnerable to Achilles' heel damage.
+The term Achilles heel refers to a person's greatest weakness.
+According to legend, Achilles's mother dipped him in the river Styx, which made him invulnerable except for the spot his mother held him by — his heel.
+This myth seems to have some truth to it since humans are vulnerable to Achilles heel damage.
 Achilles Tendonitis can strike people of all ages, causing pain and limited mobility.

 Your Achilles tendon runs down the back of your leg and attaches your calf muscle to your heel.
 Anytime you walk, run or otherwise use your feet, you rely on your Achilles tendons.
 When a tendon is injured and inflamed, your daily activities are seriously compromised.
 You can suffer from two types of Achilles Tendonitis: noninsertional and insertional.
 Noninsertional tendonitis means that the middle of your tendon has small tears and has begun to swell.
 According to experts, this type of Achilles Tendonitis commonly affects younger people who are physically active.
 Insertional tendonitis can affect people of all ages, although it often results from years of stress and strain.
 This condition occurs where the heel and the tendon attach, and it can lead to inflammation, calcified fibers and bone spurs.